akshatnamdeo/riff-roulette/README.md

 ## Quick Description

-**Riff Roulette** is a guitar-based game through which users can create, perfect, and learn their craft.
+**RiffRoulette** is a guitar-based game through which users can create, perfect, and learn their craft.
 This Gen AI solution for musicians allows you to upload your own audio samples (or choose from 50 preprocessed famous tracks) and freestyle on them.
 Currently mapped to keyboard keys (Q, W, E, R, T, Y), the game combines real-time audio processing, adaptive difficulty, and dynamic scoring to offer a unique learning experience.

 ## Table of Contents